 If you try to get the wax out with a cotton swab or other object, you may end up pushing it further into your ear, creating an obstruction.

 Another possible cause of earwax blockage is that your body just makes more wax than it should.
-If this is the case, there may be too much wax for your ear to easily eliminate.
+In this case, there may be too much wax for your ear to easily eliminate.
 If so, the wax may harden in your ear, making it less likely to work its way out on its own.

 One of the main symptoms of earwax blockage is decreased hearing in the affected ear.
-Don’t worry — your hearing will likely return once you have the earwax blockage removed.
+Don’t worry — your hearing will return once you have the earwax blockage removed.

 Other common symptoms include:

-Most patients only notice these symptoms in one ear, since it is unlikely that both ears will be blocked at the same time.
-If you are experiencing these symptoms in both ears, you should see a doctor to rule out any other medical conditions.
+Most people only notice these symptoms in one ear, since it’s unlikely that both ears will be blocked at the same time.
+If you’re experiencing these symptoms in both ears, you should see a doctor to rule out any other medical conditions.

 Your doctor will likely ask about your symptoms before diagnosing you with a wax blockage.
 Your doctor will also use a lighted instrument called an otoscope to look into your ear and see if wax may be causing your symptoms.

-Your doctor may treat your earwax blockage in the office or tell you how to do so at home.
-If your doctor has reason to believe that your eardrum is not intact, he or she will likely have to remove the earwax himself to make sure you do not damage this important and sensitive structure.
+Your doctor may treat your earwax blockage in the office, or instruct you on how to do this at home.
+If your doctor has reason to believe that your eardrum isn’t intact, they will likely have to remove the earwax to make sure you don’t damage this important and sensitive structure.